 Facilitating Community Building and Engagement with the Open Observatory

 A participatory process is a sequence of participatory activities (e.g. first filling out a survey, then making proposals, discussing them in face-to-face or virtual meetings, and finally prioritizing them) with the aim of defining and making a decision on a specific topic.

 Examples of participatory processes are: a process of electing committee members (where candidatures are first presented, then debated and finally a candidacy is chosen), participatory budgets (where proposals are made, valued economically and voted on with the money available), a strategic planning process, the collaborative drafting of a regulation or norm, the design of an urban space or the production of a public policy plan.

 The Ambassador Assembly empowers users to become expert users who can drive and facilitate activities on the platform.

-The ambassadors will take on the following roles:
+The ambassadors fulfil the following roles:

-- learn how to navigate the platform as administrators
+- Learn how to navigate the platform as administrators

 - Consult the ambassador group about any issues

 - Discuss new activities and strategies to facilitate participation on the platform